miroslawmajka/aws-serverless-app/README.md

 ### What is this project NOT?

-You may bu surprised to see that some of the components here are too simplistic.
+You may be surprised to see that some of the components here are too simplistic.
 The actual Web application is NOT the main focus here:

 -   this is not a brilliant Web application
 -   this is not a complete Web API